Creating Environmental Leaders

 More Marine Leadership Experiences

 - In 2015, four upper school students were invited to the Eckerd College Research Symposium to present their research on local bottlenose dolphin populations.
 Students in the upper school marine biology course and dolphin research club boarded Canterbury's boat to observe and photograph bottlenose dolphins.

 - The 2016 ROV (Remote Operated (underwater) Vehicles) teams won first and second place in their divisions for the FLORIDA MATE ROV competition.

 - In 2014 - 2015, Canterbury held four beach cleanups and removed more 150 bags of trash from the environment.

 - In 2014 - 2015, Canterbury students grew and planted over 5,500 marsh grass plants to help restore coastal habitat for wildlife.

 - In 2015, Canterbury received $5,000 from the Tampa Bay Estuary Program Grant to have students develop a Tampa Bay Buoy that records ocean data such as temperature, salinity, and more.

-- A 2015 issue of ORIGIN magazine lists Canterbury’s Director of Marine Studies Jenna (Cummings) LoDico as one of their 100 Ocean Heroes.
+- A 2015 issue of ORIGIN magazine lists Canterbury’s former Director of Marine Studies Jenna (Cummings) LoDico as one of their 100 Ocean Heroes.